 In this class our official mode of communication is through email.
+My email is bruce.janz@ucf.edu.
 All communication between student and instructor and between student and student should be respectful and professional.
-Knightsmail is the only official student email at UCF.
-Class rosters list Knightsmail addresses rather than external email addresses, and all official class communications will be sent only to the Knightsmail addresses.
-Students are responsible for checking their Knightsmail accounts regularly.
-See https://extranet.cst.ucf.edu/KMailSelfSvc/FAQ/ for further information.
+UCF email is the only official student email at UCF.
+Class rosters list UCF email addresses rather than external email addresses, and all official class communications will be sent only to the UCF email addresses.
+Students are responsible for checking their UCF email accounts regularly.
+NOTE: If you have a Knightsmail account, that will be migrating to a new ucf.edu account in the fall of 2023.
+For more, see this page: https://it.ucf.edu/studentemailmigration/project/